-One of the best things about homesteading in 2019 is the fact that there are so many people experimenting, learning, failing, and sharing their stories.
-To help with that, I’ve gathered my favorite homesteading blogs (besides this one of course!) for you to read in 2019!
+One of the best things about homesteading in 2021 is the fact that there are so many people experimenting, learning, failing, and sharing their stories.
+To help with that, I’ve gathered my favorite homesteading bloggers (besides me of course!) for you to read in 2021!

 Whether you live in the country or an apartment, these homesteading bloggers can act as your virtual neighbors – sharing their stories, their knowledge, their passion.

 Give each of them a look, sign up for their newsletters, surround yourself with people who are passionate about homesteading and will help and support you on your journey.

 “To remain far-sighted, you need to surround yourself with far-sighted visionaries.
 You need to surround yourself with people who think like you.
 You need to surround yourself with people who speak the same language as you.
 You need to surround yourself with people who fight and refuse to give up on their destiny.
 You need to surround yourself with people whose testimonies give you reasons to press on.”

 These great blogs cover everything from country life, fruit trees, diy projects, sustainable agriculture and all things homestead living.

 And so, in no particular order, here are the best homesteading blogs that I still visit regularly.